All Of The Subliminal Digs Trump Took At Black And Brown Folks During The State Of The Union

 Of the Democrats who were there — many boycotted — the ones who stood out the most were the Congressional Black Caucus (CBC) members, who were draped in Kente cloth, presumably to protest Trump’s supposedly alleged comments where he preferred to African nations as “shithole countries.”

-When he explained “why we stand for the national anthem,” he failed to mention that he just so happened to inherit a thriving economy with lasting momentum created by President Barack Obama, another of Trump’s preferred targets of color.
+When he explained “why we stand for the national anthem,” he failed to mention that he just so happened to inherit a thriving economy with lasting momentum created by President Barack Obama” target=”_blank” rel=”noopener”>President Barack Obama, another of Trump’s preferred targets of color.

 But it may have been the topics of immigration and drugs when Trump took his racial profiling to the next level.